 Studies building construction with emphasis on how buildings fail when subjected to fire.
 Case studies used to illustrate points.
-Studies of roof and wall construction enable the student to predict failure points and adapt fire fighting strategies accordingly.
+Studies of roof and wall construction enable the student to predict failure points and adapt firefighting strategies accordingly.
+Types of materials used and their response to fire.
 Buildings under construction and those subjected to external forces will also be studied.
 Field trips take students into the community to study various construction techniques.
 Recommended preparation: SFS 101, SFS 102.
-Credits: 3 Lecture: 3

-SFS 112 PUBLIC EDUCATION AND FIRE PREVENTION
+PUBLIC EDUCATION AND FIRE PREVENTION